How Secure is Your Remote Workforce?

 As we already knew, MSPs were already being targeted for cyber attack due to the aggregation of data they hold.
 Now, with greater potential for open doors and unassuming employees, it’s crucial that the cloud-based services people are using to access data are secure, backed-up, compliant and accessible no matter what.

-If you’re familiar with Microsoft Office 365, you know they don’t provide any guarantee against data loss, have a limited 14-day retention period, and actually recommend third-party apps for backup.
+If you’re familiar with Microsoft 365 (formerly Office 365), you know they don’t provide any guarantee against data loss, have a limited 14-day retention period, and actually recommend third-party apps for backup.
 As stated in section 6b of their Services Agreement:

 “We strive to keep the Services up and running; however, all online services suffer occasional disruptions and outages, and Microsoft is not liable for any disruption or loss you may suffer as a result.
 In the event of an outage, you may not be able to retrieve Your Content or Data that you’ve stored.
 We recommend that you regularly backup Your Content and Data that you store on the Services or store using Third-party Apps and Services.”